 Reflect

-Read ‘The Water Buffalo’, the first story in Tales from Outer SuburbiaI, and work with a partner to answer the following questions:
+Read ‘The Water Buffalo’, the first story in the book Tales from Outer Suburbia, and work with a partner to answer the following questions:

-• What parts of the story appear in the television episode?
+- What parts of the story appear in the episode?

 Explore

-This can be a whole-class, partner or individual activity.
-Shaun Tan says his stories invite readers to be co-creators.
-Compare the story and the television episode:
+This can be a whole-class, partner or individual activity: Shaun Tan says his stories invite readers to be co-creators.
+Compare the book and the episode:

-Draw two columns labeled, Story and the other labeled Television Episode.
-Note similarities, differences, and what each medium adds or leaves unsaid.
+Draw two columns.
+Label the first column Story, and the second column Episode.
+Note similarities, differences and what each version adds or leaves unsaid.

 Activity 6: Behind the scenes